ravi-bala13/FeedAppReact/README.md

 # FeedAppReact

-This repo will have the code for a feed app which is a kind of Social media platform
+This repo will have the code for a feed app which is a kind of Social media platform.
+The Backend is using Nodejs, which is present in this repo only. but I have replicated all backend logic in the spring-boot application as well using Java.
+Here is the link (https://github.com/ravi-bala13/FeedReactAppJavaBackend)

 ## Installation and Run Locally